charityyoungblood/StatisticsAndProbability/Scatterplot.md

 3. Labeled Scatterplot
   - Adding labels to a Scatterplot that indicate different groups or categories within the data might help us get more insight about the relationship we are exploring
+  - Labeled Scatterplots can provide further insight about the relationship we are exploring